tylim88/FireCall/README.md

 ## Note

-API interface not quite good to be honest,will redesign the API in V3
+API interface not quite good to be honest, will redesign the API in V3

 ## Why Do You Need This?
 What Is The Problem FireCall Trying To Solve?